Skip Navigation

 CAMPSITES FEATURED IN OUR 1968 EDITION AND ON THE ALAN ROGERS WEBSITE

-You will receive a warm welcome at the beautiful, family run site Castel Camping le Château de Leychoisier.
-It offers peace and quiet in superb...
+You will receive a warm welcome at the beautiful, family-run site Castel Camping le Château de Leychoisier.
+It offers peace in superb surroundings.
+It is ideally situated for short or long stays, only 2 km. from the A20 and 10 km. north of Limoges.

 View Details